-It doesn’t matter who you are – living with a new roommate is always a daunting task.
+It doesn’t matter who you are – living with a new roommate is always a daunting reality.
 You know you have some bad habits, and so do they, so how do you find a balance?
-Follow these 10 habits to get your new home started off on the right foot.
+Discuss these 10 topics to get your home life started on the right foot.

 1. Set quiet hours

 Maybe you like to study while your roommate is more interested in having friends over.
 The best way to handle this is to set quiet hours and get on the same page about guest expectations.
 Make it a point to be respectful of one another’s needs to avoid any recurring problems.

 We can only hope that both you and your roommate will remember (and want) to take out the garbage and clean the dishes promptly.
 Unfortunately, that isn’t the reality, especially when people are living out on their own (from their parent’s house, or dorms) for the first time.
 To remedy the problem, set a schedule with your roommate for who does which chores and when so that there isn’t a fight later down the road.
 Also, be comfortable to keep one another accountable and realize that the point of this is to cultivate a clean, and safe living environment for everyone.

 You’ll feel more on top, and at ease if you keep a clean home!

 3. Cut out the passive-aggressive attitude